AaltoSciComp/scicomp-docs/training/scip/summer-kickstart.rst

 with the available computational resources at FGCI (Finnish Grid and Cloud Infrastructure, basically HPC, high-performance computing, at universities) and CSC (the Finnish national computing center).
 On the day one we start with the basic HPC intro, and some basic intro to Linux command line and Git version control, for those who are not yet familiar with these tools.

 On days two and three we cover one by one steps on how to get started on the local computational clusters: learning by doing with lots of examples and hands-on exercises.

 By the end of the course you get the hints, ready solutions and copy/paste examples on how to find, run and monitor your applications, and manage your data.
 In addition to how to optimize your workflow in terms of filesystem traffic, memory usage etc.

-While the material is based on previous years Aalto courses, most of material will be common for all the participants and in addition we organize break-out rooms for different sites (= sort of parallel sessions) when needed.

 University specific information: